 Who is eligible for clinical services at University Counseling Service?

-Currently enrolled students are eligible for clinical services at UCS.
+Current enrolled students and postdocs are eligible for clinical services at UCS.

 “Current enrollment” is determined by your status in MAUI (the university’s web-based information system).
 See the question "It's summertime and I'm not enrolled in classes.
 Can I receive clinical services at UCS?" to see how we address summer eligibility, if you’re not enrolled in summer classes.